-Some people believe that applying moisturizer on their skin might exasperate sebum production.
-However, it's been proven time and time again that even people who have oily skin need to moisturize after cleansing their skin, especially if they use harsh chemicals on their skin such as Retin A or benzoyl peroxide.
+Some people believe that applying moisturizer to their skin might increase sebum production.
+However, it's been proven time and time again that those with oily skin need to moisturize after cleansing, especially if they use harsh chemicals, such as Retin A or benzoyl peroxide.

-So what can be done about this?
-Instead of skipping moisturizer altogether, try using one that’s appropriate for your particular skin type.
-Moisturizers and creams which are meant for people with oily skin are typically lightweight and don't sit too heavily on the skin.
+Instead of skipping moisturizer altogether, try using one appropriate for your skin type.
+Moisturizers and creams that are meant for people with oily skin are typically lightweight and don't sit too heavily on the skin.
 They are also almost always oil-free since adding additional comedogenic oils in skincare products is rarely a good idea for oily skin types.
-Another label you should look for is the “non-comedogenic” label.
-This will ensure that you aren’t putting on products which can cause breakouts.
+Misumi's Wrinkle-Free All Day Moisturizer is a great choice for treating acne.

-Enlarged pores can sometimes be the cause of the excess sebum on your face.
-Although this is a cause you can't have a direct effect on, switching up some of your skincare products usually does the trick and gets rid of most of the excess oil, helping you control oily skin.
+Enlarged pores can sometimes cause too much sebum on your face.
+Although this is a cause you can't have a direct effect on, switching up some of your skincare products usually gets rid of most of the excess oil, helping you control oily skin.

 Generally speaking, any conditions which involve the pituitary and adrenal glands can cause fluctuations in the amount of sebum your body produces.

-As we age, the amount of our skin protein decreases, which is actually good news since it means that our skin becomes less oily the older we get.
+As we age, our skin protein decreases, which is good news since it means our skin becomes less oily the older we get.
 This is why some people's skin completely changes once they are in their mid to late twenties.

 There is some evidence to conclude that certain food can affect the body's sebaceous glands and cause them to produce more oil.
 Foods like refined oils, dairy products, and processed sugar can hurt the skin.

 Is there a correlation between sebum production and your hormones?
 The hormones which are in charge of sebum production are called androgen hormones.
 These are produced mostly by your adrenal glands.
 The more proactive they are, the more sebum the sebaceous glands produce.